 Commercial waste accounts are available at the Portsmith Transfer Station for disposing green waste.
 Transactions are saved against their account and monthly invoices are issued for the waste that has been disposed.

 Applications for a commercial waste disposal account will be subject to a credit check.
+Complete and submit the application for credit account for Council waste disposal facility form ( PDF, 0.42 MB ).
 Once approved, the account will be added to the requested transfer station and the company will be advised of the approval of their application.

 Buy Back Shop

 Council's Buy Back Shop is popular with residents and processes more than 600 tonnes of material each year.
 Attracting around 580 visitors per week, many satisfied customers leave with a "unique little something" from their shopping experience.
 Often these products undertake a transformation and become valuable, new and usable products.

 The Buy Back Shop, located at the Portsmith Transfer Station, is open 9am – 4pm, Wednesday - Sunday.
 Direct visitors to the Buy Back Shop no longer have to access it via the Portsmith Transfer Station gate.

 When you place your yellow-lid recycling bin on the kerb for collection the contents are taken to the Materials Recovery Facility in Cairns.
 Items are then sorted and separated into plastics, paper, steel and aluminium and baled.
 All of these items are transported to Brisbane for recycling processes.The glass is separated and crushed to be used in Council water and waste operations.